 Capsaicin is not considered a standard treatment for trigeminal neuralgia although at least one article in the literature indicates that it may be useful.
-In one trial, an ointment containing capsaicin was applied over the painful area tid.
+In one trial, an ointment containing capsaicin was applied over the painful area three times a day.
 Six of 12 patients had complete pain relief, 4 patients reported a decrease in pain, and 2 patients reported no benefit.
 [Anesthesia and Analgesia 74: pp.375-7, 1992]

 Capsaicin, cayenne pepper's major active component, induces long-lasting desensitization of airway linings to various mechanical and chemical irritants.
 This effect is probably due to capsaicin-induced depletion of substance P in the respiratory tract nerves.
 The respiratory and gastrointestinal tracts contain neurons which have large numbers of substance P receptors.
 Depletion of substance P may be desirable in asthma.

 Cayenne may have some supportive activity as an antimicrobial to help control infections such as pneumonia.

 Cayenne reduces platelet aggregation (makes the blood less likely to clot) and thus may reduce the risk of clotting strokes.

 Your body is a highly complex, interconnected system.
 Instead of guessing at what might be wrong, let us help you discover what is really going on inside your body based on the many clues it is giving.